xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 **Request Timeout**

-* Override timeout settings of a project
+* Override timeout settings of a project in a test case

 ```java
 Map<String, Object> generalSettings = RunConfiguration.getExecutionGeneralProperties()